ITS 9 is the biggest step forward in Infinity play since Campaign: Paradiso, and some growing pains are gonna come with that.

 Normally I would limit this section to scoring glitches and rules oddities, but there are so many new and unusual rules interactions brought about by Hunting Party, I felt it was better to discuss them here in the TO section.
 Any one of these issues could stop a game, so they’re listed in no particular order.

-- The Trooper was a LT at any point during the game
+- The Trooper was a LT when it entered a scoring state.

 - The trooper is Isolated or Immobilized at the end of the game.

 It’s not necessary for the Hunted Down trooper to be the LT at the end of the game.
-The method is to just check each Immobilized and Isolated trooper; if they were a Lieutenant (or a specialist) at any point during the game, they count as Hunted Down.
+The method is to just check each Immobilized and Isolated trooper; if they were a Lieutenant (or a specialist) when they entered a scoring state during the game, they count as Hunted Down.

 Flash pulses cause ‘Stunned’ as a result of a hit and failed save.
 However, they do this with ‘Flash’ special ammunition, not ‘Stun’ special ammunition, so they do not benefit from the rule that allows Stun weapons to cause Imm-1.